bocaletto-luca/Terminal-Gif-Recorder/README.md

 # Terminal GIF Recorder
 #### Author: Bocaletto Luca

 Terminal GIF Recorder is a fully responsive web application that simulates a terminal session to fetch live GitHub data for any entered username.
-The app automatically records the entire terminal session—starting from its launch until the simulated commands conclude—and generates an animated, looping GIF of the session.
+The app automatically records the entire terminal session starting from its launch until the simulated commands conclude and generates an animated, looping GIF of the session.
 No backend is required; everything runs directly in your browser.

 [![Test Online](https://img.shields.io/badge/Test%20Online-Click%20Here-blue?style=for-the-badge)](https://bocaletto-luca.github.io/terminal-gif-recorder/)